anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter01.md

 <a name="1.4.1"></a>
 ### 1.4.1 Overarching Objectives and Goals

-1. Deliver verified implementation of reference architecture which satisfies infrastructure needs for VNF-developer teams.
+1. Deliver tools and methods for verifying NFVi capabilities satisfy infrastructure needs of VNFs identified in RM.
-2. All accomplished with augmentation to the current OVP ecosystem.
+2. Augment current OVP program to meet infrastructure verification requirements.
-3. Increase probability VNFs will on-board and function with minimal problems, or issues, during initial instantiation of VNF.
+3. Increase probability VNFs will on-board and function with minimal problems, or issues, during initial deployment of VNF.
+4. Increase confidence that VNF performance and capacity can be forecast for given NFVi
-4. Test Harnesses will be portable, or compatible, across all RAs/Distributions which already conform to standard interfaces and services.
+5. Verification tools to be portable, or compatible, across all RAs/Distributions which already conform to standard interfaces and services.

 <a name="1.5"></a>
 ## 1.5 Best Practices